solidwave60/Loan-Assessment/README.md

 ## Introduction

-**Credit underwriting** is the process of determining the **creditworthiness** of a loan applicant, which helps financial institutions manage risks and ensure profitability.
+**loan assessment** is the process of determining the **creditworthiness** of a loan applicant, which helps financial institutions manage risks and ensure profitability.
 Accurate credit underwriting decisions protect lenders from financial losses and support borrowers in accessing fair credit opportunities.

 In this project, we use machine learning to model credit underwriting as a **supervised binary classification problem**, where the target variable indicates **whether a loan defaults ('Bad', 0) or not ('Good', 1)**.